stephenlb/eon-spark/readme.md

 This is the visual representation of live streaming data, the way you would imagine.

+### EON Spark Graphing

+EON Spark is lightweight, and has been coded ground-up.
+No dependencies are required.
+This means streamlined performance dedicated to drawing streaming data visuals.

  - TODO - website w/ signup form
  - TODO - Spark Builder (themes, data source/test data, etc.)
  - TODO - Web Dashboard Demo